 - In a small bowl combine olive oil, tomatoes, garlic and salt.
 Stir gently and set aside.

-- Make pizza dough.
-When dough is ready, roll out and then brush lightly with more olive oil.
+- Make pizza dough or use pre-made dough.
+Roll out and then brush lightly with more olive oil.

 - Top the pizza dough with cheese and then tomato mixture.
 Drizzle with more olive oil.